Alerts & Tips

 Every holiday season, McAfee writes a blog post about the "12 scams of the holidays."
-Read the 2016 post, which contains tips for keeping your computer and personal information safe while doing your holiday shopping online.
+The post contains tips for keeping your computer and personal information safe while doing your holiday shopping online.

 Here is some advice about common security issues: